 Jump and Run games are perfect for playing with the family.
-Rayman is a very famous games series.
+Rayman is a very famous game series, and it’s available on many different platforms.
 During the game, you have to manage different levels which deliver much fun.
-Rayman is available for many different platforms.

 There are many LEGO video games made for children.
 One of the best is LEGO – The Incredibles.
 The game is inspired by the movie The Incredibles and is for children of at least 12 years.
 It can be played on Nintendo Switch, Xbox One and PlayStation 4.